Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 The acne science behind tea tree

-Tea tree oil kills acne bacteria.Tea tree oil has endless compounds, and roughly 10 of potent medicinal power have been identified so far.
-The most famous is Terpinen 4-ol, a terpene antioxidant which in nature, is only found in sizeable quantities in tea tree oil and nutmeg.
+Tea tree oil kills acne bacteria.Tea tree oil has endless compounds, and the most famous is Terpinen 4-ol, a terpene antioxidant which also appears in small quantities in nutmeg.

 Recommended – 6 vitamins and minerals which could finally clear your acne

-It’s clear that tea tree oil is an antibacterial juggernaut, just like raw honey or blue light devices.
+It’s clear that tea tree oil is an antibacterial juggernaut, just like raw honey.

 Tea tree oil has localised anti-inflammatory powers

-To cure acne, it’s vital to learn the dietary tricks which restrain your immune system; which lower the inflammation across your entire body.
-However, lowering skinflammation directly is also wise, and terpinen 4-ol is excellent at doing that.
+To cure acne, you have to learn the dietary tricks which calm chronic inflammation across your whole body.
+Slashing sugar is a great place to start.
+However, lowering skinflammation directly is also smart, and terpinin-4-ol seems excellent at doing that.

 How to use tea tree oil

-What’s important, however, is to control your dosage to avoid side effects.
+What’s important, however, is to use only a small dosage.
 All tea tree oil contains varying amounts of a skin irritant called 8–cineole which some skin types react particularly badly to.
 These rashes are usually mild and itchy, but can develop into blisters.

 Occasionally, this compound causes serious allergic reactions.
 Such reactions aren’t common, but slather tons of oil on yourself and they will be.
-Normally, tea tree oil is highly anti-inflammatory, but it’s the exact opposite if you go overboard.
 Treat this powerful natural substance with respect!

 Secondly, the internet is littered with stories where acne patients tried applying tea tree oil to their entire skin, to prevent breakouts altogether.
 They were shocked to wake up to rashes and in some cases, painful blisters.
 Some people even “grew” acne in areas where they’d never had it before.

-The rule is thus: tea tree oil is best as an acne killing tool, whereas for acne prevention, you need something milder like jojoba oil, grapeseed oil or sea buckthorn oil.
+Tea tree oil is best as an acne killing tool, whereas for acne prevention, you need something milder like grapeseed oil.

 The best tea tree oil product for acne

-Like many natural-sounding cosmetic ingredients, there’s dozens of products that use the name purely for marketing value rather than real effectiveness.
+Firstly, there’s many tea tree oil products that use the name purely for marketing value rather than real effectiveness.
 According to one study:

 • “Tea tree oil may be included as the active therapeutic agent or at lower levels that are unlikely to have therapeutic benefit but instead serve to increase the appeal or marketability of the product.”

 In other words, a bottle boasting of “natural Australian tea tree” is often designed to enrich not your skin, but rather the manufacturer’s bank account.
-Additionally, many creams and cleansers are simply too weak; the comparison study with Benzoyl Peroxide found that 5% concentration was necessary for skinprovements.
-Some tea tree oils aren’t even extracted from the correct subspecies, and allergies are another risk to consider.
+Some bottles aren’t even extracted from the correct species: you should always purchase Melaleuca alternifolia and nothing else.

 Buy a pure, 100%, organic bottle.
 Simply buy raw, undiluted tea tree oil.
-You’ll know exactly what you’re getting, and won’t be caught out by creams and soaps with only minuscule quantities.
+Don’t bother with creams or soaps, which often contain only minuscule quantities.
 Using full 100% strength is a recipe for irritation, so it’s best to dilute the solution in water first, and then apply to a cotton puff.
-An organic certification will guarantee purity, and organic bottles are often richer in terpinen 4-ol too.

 7 natural topical treatments which can massively reduce acne

 Buy a dark bottle.
 This prevents sunlight from oxidising the oil.
 When exposed to light, terpinen 4-ol rapidly breaks down and becomes useless for acne.
-The oil loses its anti-inflammatory powers, and worse, light increases a hydrocarbon called para-cymene, a known skin irritant.
-Oxidised tea tree oil causes more allergic reactions (the same is true for lavender oil).
+Worse, UV light increases a hydrocarbon called para-cymene, a known skin irritant.
+Oxidised tea tree oil causes more allergic reactions, and the same is true for lavender oil.

 Perform an allergy test.
-The end goal with tea tree oil is to make your acne less red and inflamed.
-If your skin is especially sensitive to para-cymene or 8-cnineole, then the opposite could happen.
-Therefore, it’s smart to dilute some tea tree oil with water and dab a small quantity on your arm or hand.
-If your skin suddenly reddens and rashes, then you’re an unlucky soul whose skin cannot tolerate tea tree oil.
-If not, then you’re good to go.
+There are some unlucky souls who cannot tolerate tea tree oil at all.
+To test your own reactions, a smart strategy is to dilute some tea tree oil with water and dab a small quantity on your arm.
+If your skin suddenly reddens and rashes, then you have an unfortunate sensitivity.
+If not, you’re good to go.

 Get the finest from Australia.
 The real tea tree plant grows in Australia.
 Check the bottle or sales page for “sourced from Australia”, or something similar.

 A product which fulfils all those requirements is this Eden’s Garden Tea Tree Oil (amazon link).
-The bottle is dark and the oil is pure, so you can dilute it and apply to acne however you please.
+The bottle is dark, and the terpinen-4-ol content is consistently over 40% in lab reports (viewable here).

 Conclusion – tea tree oil is a great topical acne treatment